Signs of organ transplant rejection

 Other medications taken after a transplant

-After an organ transplant, in some cases, you may need more medicines to cope with the side-effects.
+After an organ transplant, in some cases, you may need more drugs to cope with the side-effects.
 For instance you might take:

 - Antibiotics and antifungal medications.
 These treat infections that result from your suppressed immune system.